It’s that time of the year again.

 A quick tip to keep in mind when choosing jewelry is to make sure to match your colors; for example, if you have silver shoes do silver jewelry, or if you are planning to wear a gold dress wear gold jewelry as well.

-What do Guys Wear to Winter Formal?
+What to Wear to Winter Formal for Guys?

 For any formal dance it is best to check the school rules to find out what is acceptable.
 Most schools will have rules around the obvious things for guys, e.g no Jeans, T-Shirts or Shorts.